Natifishman/MessageU/README.md

 ```
 MessageU client at your service.
 110) Register
-120) Request for clients list
+120) Request for client list
 130) Request for public key
 140) Request for waiting messages
 150) Send a text message
-151) Send a request for symmetric key
+151) Send a request for a symmetric key
 152) Send your symmetric key
 153) Send a file (bonus)
 0) Exit client